jackseagrist/Wildfire_Hackathon/index.md

 Alert or reference to where hospitals/nursing homes.
 And also the number of houses/ population density.
 Also the time of day will cause different types of evacuation (ask Scott)
 What to do for people without cars (we typically assume everyone is able, has a car, speaks english) - research (bodega bay santa rosa).
 Look into grassroots organizations for illegal immigrant and disabled populations help with evacuation (think about demographic layers)

+Machine Learning - Don't have the time scale data that we need to make model really work.
+We would need for a single fire the shapefile perimeters at smaller time steps, not just the final perimeter.
+Then we would have to add in the temporal data somehow.
+Potentially by making raster values for each datastack where the pixel value is based on the time from ignition

 #### Data
 GEE - Data Layers